Aged, Blind, Disabled (ABD): UpdatedCountable In-Kind Income (ABD)

 A signed statement from the client and at least one other household member that the client buys food separately is enough to establish that food is not being provided.
 [SI 00835.150.B]

 The countable income is the presumed value of what is provided or paid for.
-The presumed value is 1/3 of the Federal Benefit Rate [see Appendix C-1, Schedule VIII.C] minus the $20 general income exemption.
+The presumed value is 1/3 of the Federal Benefit Rate [see Appendix C-1, Schedule VIII.C] minus the $20.

 This $20 is a part of this formula.
 The $20 general income exclusion is separate and still available to be used, if applicable.